noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 “SYNTH SIZING’ | Enables abc cell sizing (instead of buffering) <br> Enabled = 1, Disabled = © <br> (Default: ‘@°)|
 “SYNTH DRIVING CELL’ | The cell to drive the input ports. <br>(Defaul
 ```
-**SYNTH BUFFERING:** enables the buffers if the fan output is high and it is set to "1" for delay-driven synthesis.
+**SYNTH BUFFERING:** enables the buffers if the fan output is high and it is set to "1" for delay-driven synthesis.<br/>
-**SYNTH SIZING:** is upsizing or downsizing the buffers based on delay strategy and we set it "1" for delay-driven synthesis.
+**SYNTH SIZING:** is upsizing or downsizing the buffers based on delay strategy and we set it "1" for delay-driven synthesis.<br/>
 **SYNTH DRIVING CELL:** sets the std cell used to drive the input ports.
 If the input port has a lot of fan-outs then it needs more drive strength cell to drive the input.

 The image below shows that we first check and then set the variables as desired: